ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 > ~~~
 >
 > Add a reference i.e. ``.. _recipe_warming_stripes:``, a section title
-> and some text about the recipe:
+> and some text about the recipe like:
 >
 > ~~~rst
 > .. _recipe_warming_stripes: